input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 4. `FUELProxyPolicy` only mints `-k` tokens (i.e., burns `k` tokens) with token name `FUEL`.

-Note that in the burning `FUELProxyPolicy` case, we burn `k` `FUELProxyPolicy` (i.e., mint `-k`) only if we mint `k > 0` of the proxied token.
+Note that in the `Burn` case, we burn `k` `FUELProxyPolicy` (i.e., mint `-k`) only if we mint `k > 0` of the proxied token.
+An alternative design would be to only have the `Mint` case and remove the restriction that `k > 0`, but this design was discarded for technical reasons.
-This is because unlike minting, where one may arbitrarily mint tokens iff the minting policy succeeds, burning tokens requires the participant to additionally spend such tokens from an address.
-This is inconvenient since the proxied minting policy must be present in some address the user may spend when attempting to burn, but as time goes on, updates may invalidate such tokens.
+Unlike minting, where one may arbitrarily mint tokens iff the minting policy succeeds, burning tokens requires the participant to additionally spend such tokens from an address.
+This is inconvenient as the proxied minting policy must be present in some address the user may spend when attempting to burn, but as time goes on, updates may invalidate such tokens.
 So, this design avoids this subtle annoyance.

 The entire workflow is summarized as follows.